-Information type Details Contact Point Mathias Holm Tveen E-mail: mathias.holm.tveen@innofond.dk Tel: +45 6190 5073 General mailbox: internationale@innofond.dk Funding commitment Anticipated number of projects to 1.3 MEUR 6-8 be funded by the funding partner Maximum funding per awarded project The maximum requested funding amount per Danish partner is 300.000 €.
+Information type Details Contact Point Mathias Holm Tveen E-mail: mathias.holm.tveen@innofond.dk Tel: +45 6190 5073 General mailbox: internationale@innofond.dk Funding commitment MEUR 2 (pending final approval) Anticipated number of projects to be funded by the funding partner 8-10 Maximum funding per awarded project The maximum requested funding amount per Danish partner is 300.000 €.
 The maximum requested funding amount per project, if the project has more than one Danish partner, is 500.000 €.
 Maximum requested funding rates between 25-90% apply, according to the Guidelines for International Collaborations.
-Eligibility of a partner as a beneficiary institution All Danish organizations directly involved in activities in the projects are eligible as applicants to Innovation Fund Denmark.
+Eligibility of a partner as a All Danish organizations directly involved in activities in the projects are eligible beneficiary institution as applicants to Innovation Fund Denmark.
 Eligible topics All topics are eligible.
 Eligible type of research and TRL All TRL levels are eligible.
 Submission of the (pre)proposal at the national level Approximately 2-4 weeks after the deadline for pre-proposals, Danish applicants will be directly invited to submit the project proposal with annexes to the national e-grant system.
 At that point, non-public organizations will also be requested to submit additional financial declarations.
-You can find more in advance about these declarations as well as the templates on our website, under 'Documents'. • All non-public organisations will be requested to upload a 'No undertaking in difficulty' declaration and a "Financial and legal declaration". • In addition, SME's will also be required to upload an 'SME declaration'. • Only if requesting de minimis funding, then a 'de minimis aid compliance Additional eligibility criteria for the funding agency form' is required.
-Please see section above.
-Eligible costs Salaries Travel Subcontracting Materials Communication and knowledge sharing Other expenses Any overhead, if applicable For more details see IFD's Guidelines for International Collaborations.
+You can find more in advance about these declarations as well as the templates on our website , under 'Documents'.
+All non-public organisations will be requested to upload a 'No undertaking in difficulty' declaration and a "Financial and legal declaration".
+In addition, SME's will also be required to upload an 'SME declaration'.
+Only if requesting de minimis funding, then a 'de minimis aid compliance form' is required.
+Additional eligibility criteria for the · · funding agency Eligible costs - Calarios Eligible Costs Salaries Travel Subcontracting Materials Communication and knowledge sharing Other expenses Any overhead, if applicable For more details see IFD's Guidelines for International Collaborations.
 Website with additional information For general information, FAQ, etc., please visit: Innovation Fund Denmark - International Collaborations Website For the full rules and conditions from Innovation Fund Denmark, please see: Guidelines for International Collaborations